Great Deal

 To read all about GetASax.com’s very own mouthpiece project, visit: GS Mouthpieces (main page) The big idea here is to let you experience the magic of the best mouthpieces I have ever played, for a price that makes them widely accessible for the first time.

-$ 4,700out of stock 5/27/23 These are hard to keep in stock, but I will do my best to keep one around.
+Back in stock September 2023!
+These are hard to keep in stock, but I will do my best to keep one around.
 Every Ishimori saxophone gets a new horn checkup, to make sure that it’s in perfect playing condition before it ships to you!

 One of the most lauded modern horns by people who like vintage horns.
 This is the Ishimori Wood Stone New Vintage tenor in Antique Finish (patinated bare brass) and the dark lacquer version is here: https://www.getasax.com/product/ishimori-woodstone-new-with-dark-lacquer-tenor-saxophone/ Ishimori has long been Japan’s premiere saxophone repair shop.
 This tenor is their attempt to bring their repair expertise to bear on saxophone design.
 This horn has a bore and design aesthetic reminiscent of a Selmer Super (Balanced) Action, even down to the engraving and keywork styling.
 But as a modern horn, it hasn’t seen decades of playing and repairs.
 It also comes with a good setup done by Ishimori pre-sale.
 This is the unlacquered version of the Ishimori Wood Stone New Vintage tenor, with beautiful Selmer SBA style hand engraving.
 These are popular saxophones, but I’ll try to keep one in stock if possible!
 Ishimori is Japan’s premiere saxophone repair shop, and Mr. Ishimori has been designing, building, and repairing saxophones for many decades.